The Consolidated Appropriations Act and Consumer Protections Related to Transparency in Health Care and Surprise Billing

 TRANSPARENCY – COST CALCULATORS

-ConnectiCare currently offers a cost calculator tool for its members, and plans to offer an enhanced, internet-based self-service cost calculator in 2023.
-The tool will be available on our member portal and customers will be informed about how to access the tool before it is completed.
-Members will be able to save a PDF copy of the information they view in the online tool on the website or member portal.
-Members will also be able to contact ConnectiCare Customer Service if they have difficulty using the tool, or if they would like a paper copy mailed to them.
+ConnectiCare has a new self-service, treatment cost calculator in the member portal, myConnectiCare.
+The service provides estimates of out-of-pocket costs, or what you may pay for certain items and services.
+Members can save a PDF copy of the information they view in the online tool on the website or member portal.
+Members can also contact ConnectiCare Customer Service if they have difficulty using the tool, or if they would like a paper copy mailed to them.

 TRANSPARENCY – MACHINE READABLE FILES

 ConnectiCare is making available machine-readable files containing pricing information for in-network health care services and the allowed amounts for out-of-network health care services.
 Prescription drug pricing information will be made available when additional regulatory guidance is issued.
 ConnectiCare will post the files in a JSON format on its public website and will update them monthly.
 Customers will be able to view or download the available machine-readable files by clicking Pricing Information in our public website footer.

 NO SURPRISES ACT